 Free Rabies Clinic

-Free rabies clinics are scheduled twice a year to coincide with each of the licensing periods for Dogs and cats.
+Free rabies clinics are scheduled twice a year to coincide with each of the licensing periods for dogs and cats.
 Advanced notice will be given prior to these events.
 The next free rabies clinic will be held on October 2nd.
 For more details on the clinic including how to register, see the attached.
 The rabies vaccine is available for both dogs and cats.
 Please adhere to the following rules:

 Animal Cruelty Information: